CNKCQ/SideNavigation/README.md

 ## License

-SlideMenu is available under the MIT license.
+SideMenu is available under the MIT license.
 See the LICENSE file for more info.